weaviate/weaviate-io/_posts/blog/2022-12-12-Cohere-multilingual-with-weaviate.md

 The best thing is, from the query or data modifications point of view, you don’t need to do anything about the Weaviate ⇔ Cohere coordination.

-## Getting Started with Cohere in Weaviate
-Note, this article is not meant as a hands-on tutorial.
-For more detailed instructions, please check the documentation for the text2vec-cohere module.

 ## What next
 Check out the [text2vec-cohere](/developers/weaviate/current/retriever-vectorizer-modules/text2vec-cohere.html) to learn more about the new module.